Property Management requirements in Indiana

 Must Indiana property management companies have a real estate broker's license?

 YES.
-Key components of property management (renting, leasing and managing) are considered real estate activities under existing Illinois real estate licensing laws.
+Key components of property management (renting, leasing and managing) are considered real estate activities under existing Indiana real estate licensing laws.
 If a property manager is going to lease, rent, manage, list, or negotiate or offer to perform any of those acts, he or she will need a real estate license.

 Are there any exceptions to the requirement that an Indiana property manager have a broker's license?